 The U.S. 60 Bridge in downtown Frankfort meets the paddler, quickly followed by the St. Clair Street Bridge, known to locals as the “Singing Bridge.”
 The Frankfort Boat Ramp lies directly downstream of this bridge on the right, but has extremely limited parking.

 A large rocky bluff comes into view on the left.
 The old stage coach road to Shelbyville and Louisville passed under this bluff.
 This is the general area of the old Frank’s Ford at the mouth of Devil’s Hollow.

 Benson Creek lies on the left at the railroad bridge over the river.
-The State Office Tower comes into view on the right.
 Benson Creek Boat Ramp lies just upstream on the left with a mild carry and ample parking, making for a great take-out spot.
 If you float under the twin bridges for U.S. 127, you’ve floated too far.
 The extremely dangerous low-head dam for Lock and Dam 4 lies just downstream.

 The right bank of the river was the end of a long arduous journey for the loggers who floated logs from the headwaters of the Kentucky River in east Kentucky to sawmills in Frankfort.
-The State Office Tower and Capital Plaza Hotel lie in what was once known as Crawfish Bottom, or simply the Craw to Frankfort residents.
+The Capital Plaza Hotel lies in what was once known as Crawfish Bottom, or simply the Craw to Frankfort residents.
 The loggers would blow off steam at the bars in the Craw for a few days of revelry and then walk back home.

 Benson Creek is a productive fishing creek for largemouth and spotted bass.
 The soft-plastic jerkbait produces bass if worked in shoreline root wads.
 The bridge abutments for the railroad bridge hold spotted and largemouth bass in summer.